The 12 Closest Presidential Elections in American History

 Two early elections cannot be measured this way.
 In 1800 there was no meaningful national popular vote, and in 1824 no candidate won an electoral majority at all.
 Those contests are ranked by the severity of their electoral deadlock: 1800 ended in an exact 73 to 73 Electoral College tie, and 1824 was thrown into the House of Representatives.
 Both are slotted by that standard and flagged as such.

+Each entry carries subscores that expose the components of closeness on a comparable meter: the decisive flip margin inverted so a smaller margin reads fuller, the electoral vote gap inverted the same way, the national popular vote proximity, and the number of electoral votes that hinged on the decisive state or states.
+Every value traces to a source in the list below.
 All vote totals come from official sources: the National Archives Electoral College records, the Federal Election Commission's certified Federal Elections publications for modern contests, and state canvass figures as compiled in the Clerk of the House election statistics.
 The framework pays no attention to which party benefited.
 Democrats and Republicans appear on both sides of these knife edges, and the ruler is the same for all of them.

 Deliberately ignored: national popular vote margins (reported for context only), polling, turnout, and the drama of the campaigns.
 Only the arithmetic that decided the presidency counts.